Ramsi-K/free-genai-bootcamp-2025/journal.md

 ## Week 8

+### Day 54: March 30, 2025

+**T-minus 13 days to submission (April 12)**

+Today I fixed all remaining backend import errors and confirmed my FastAPI routes via /debug/routes.
+The routes are correctly registered, but many of my test cases are still failing due to model issues, missing associations, or incorrect payloads.
+I successfully posted a new word using the `/api/words` POST route, but the `/api/groups` POST route is returning a 500 error, likely due to a mismatch between the schema and database model.
+Sentence-related routes are returning 404 or 422, which may be due to a lack of test data or broken relationships between words and sentences.

+I also generated multiple HTML-based language learning games using Hugging Face’s DeepSeek AI builder, including Munchers, MUD Game, Listening Match, Memory Match, Proverbs Matching, Finger Spelling, and Consonant Game.
+These games are functional but currently separate from my app's frontend stack.
+I plan to integrate them soon.
+I also started working on the writing practice app, which will compare user handwriting to Korean calligraphy using a webcam.

 ### Day 53: March 29, 2025

+**T-minus 14 days to submission (April 12)**

 I finalized the complete database schema for my capstone project, restructuring it to support all planned app features including word tracking, session logging, agent attribution, and SRS functionality.
 I implemented tables such as `words`, `sample_sentences`, `word_groups`, `word_group_map`, `study_sessions`, `activity_logs`, `session_stats`, `word_stats`, and `wrong_inputs`, and added support fields like `source_type`, `source_details`, `added_by_agent`, `ease_factor`, and `next_due_at`.
 I built reset logic for both full database resets and individual sessions.
 I reviewed the backend folder structure, confirmed the role of models and schemas, and clarified planned API endpoints.
 I also studied chunking and embedding techniques.
 RAG retrieval types and types of Agentic RAG.
 I am leaning towards Swarm type Agents instead of having a designated orchestrator.
 I spent some time on setting up the OCR pipeline.
 I wrote the script to convert image-based PDFs into page-level images, extract Korean text using OCR, and save each page's image and metadata into structured JSON and a combined JSONL file for future chunking and embedding.